 Career Peer Mentors is a new leadership program for currently enrolled students who are interested in connecting with our first year students in a meaningful way!

 Thank you to everyone who submitted an application for the Career Peer Mentor position!
 We appreciate your interest!
-The application is closed at this time.
-Please check back here for additional opportunities next year!

 Please contact Career & Leadership Development with any questions!

 If you are interested in becoming a Career Peer Mentor, below is the criteria:

 - Completion of at least 1 full semester of coursework at Brookdale Community College

 - Must have an interest in helping first year students succeed